urschrei/convertbng/README.rst

 ``convertbng`` is currently available for 64-bit architectures as a `manylinux <https://www.python.org/dev/peps/pep-0513/>`_ wheel, an OS X wheel, and a Windows wheel.
-Windows users will need to install the Visual C++ Redistributable for Visual Studio 2015 in order to use this package.
-It's free.
-Download it `from MS <https://www.microsoft.com/en-us/download/details.aspx?id=48145>`_.
+The Rust DLL and the Cython extension used by this package have been built with a MinGW toolchain for Windows.
+You shouldn't need to install any additional runtimes in order for the wheel to work, but please open an issue if you encounter any errors.

 Usage
 =====